Paulina004/Paulina004/README.md

 -->

+# Profile
-# I am working on creating this profile page.
+*I am still working on completing this profile page.
 Please come back to see the finished product at a later time.
 Thank you for your understanding.